modernsd/modernsd.github.io/docs/partners/index.md

 ## Scaled Agile Frameworks

 - [GOVNO](https://govno.works/) - is a novel approach to project management that aims to improve upon the shortcomings of the popular scrum methodology.
-- [SAD MF](https://scaledagiledevops.com/) - SCALED AGILE DEVOPS MATURITY FRAMEWORK: Enterprise transformation without the risk of culture change
+- [SAD MF](https://scaledagiledevops.com/) - SCALED AGILE DEVOPS MATURITY FRAMEWORK: Enterprise transformation without the risk of culture change.
+The home of [SAD AF](https://scaledagiledevops.com/certifications/#scaled-agile-dev-ops-accredited-facilitators) certifications.